mapariel/portfolio/README.md

 `docker-compose -f backend.yml up --build --detach`

 After this, you can launch the frontend with `npm start` from the frontend folder.

+For more information about React and Webpack please visit https://aiki.dev/posts/a-bit-of-react/  and https://aiki.dev/posts/connect-frontend-backend/

 ### Launch the full-stack